keponer/cardmarket_card_finder/README.md

 ### Notes

-- Interactive cookie input: if you paste a full `Set-Cookie` line (with attributes like `path`, `expires`, `HttpOnly`, etc.), the script now keeps only cookie `name=value` pairs and discards attributes to form a valid `Cookie` header.
+- Interactive cookie input: if you paste a full `Set-Cookie` line (with attributes like `path`, `expires`, `HttpOnly`, etc.), the CLI keeps only cookie `name=value` pairs and discards attributes to form a valid `Cookie` header.
 - The script sets a simple `User-Agent` to avoid some servers rejecting requests with the default user agent.
 - Response bodies are decoded using the charset declared in the `Content-Type` header if present; otherwise UTF-8 is used with replacement for undecodable bytes.
 - No third-party dependencies are required.

 ### Updating this documentation

-If new flags or behaviors are added to `collect_cards.py`, please update the corresponding sections above (Usage, Command-line arguments, Exit codes, and Examples).
+If new flags or behaviors are added, update these sections (Usage, Command-line arguments, Exit codes, and Examples).